St Nicholas Church & Community Centre Project

 The programme to upgrade the church has several elements or sub-projects including fixing the roof, installing a level floor,disabled loo, heating and servery.
 For information relating to the project, its phases and the team, please click here.

-We estimate that the cost of creating a community space is likely to be in the region of £200,00-.
-As well as our local fund raising efforts from fetes, concerts, nurdling, etc. we are applying to grant-giving bodies.
+The cost of creating a community space is likely to be in the region of £250,000.
+As well as our local fund raising efforts from fetes, concerts, nurdling, etc. we have received generous support from local businesses and local residents.
+We have also successfully applied to 14 grant-giving bodies.
 Please click here for further details on fund raising.

 We have several ‘albums’ in our gallery and will be adding more to show the ‘before’ , ‘during’ and ‘after’ of our community project.
 If you have any photos in electronic form that we could publish, please do let us have them.
 Click here to see pictures.